ritaendicott/fall-2014-public/README.md

 http://reproducibleresearch.net/
 Roger Peng coursera class on Reproducible Research http://rrcns.readthedocs.org/en/cns2013/reproducible research.html

-* Week 2: Introduction to the scientific problem for the semester: predict the click-through rate (CTR) of ads given the query and user information.∗ Start data manipulation and analysis in Python.
+* Week 2: Introduction to the scientific problem for the semester: predict the click-through rate (CTR) of ads given the query and user information.
+Start data manipulation and analysis in Python.
 Background on Search advertising, problem definition and CTR.
   * Homework 2: Find, read, and summarize two scientific articles about our problem for the semester.
 Summarize the scientific problem in your own words.
 Write your summary in latex.
   * Lab 1: Review of Python basics (strings, lists, dictionary, loops).
   * Readings: Chapter 9, 15.
 Networks, Crowds, and Markets: Reasoning about a Highly Connected World.
 By David Easley and Jon Kleinberg.